Elizabeth Ponds (they/them)

 Snapshot:

-I am autistic, gifted, disabled, queer, and agender and enjoy working with clients looking to carve a joyful path outside of neuronormativity.
-Most of my clients are autistic (PDA) and LGBTQIA+, including ace/aro, bi/pan, and trans/nonbinary. <3 I see my clients as complex narrators of their unique stories, often wielding galactic inner landscapes that deserve to be celebrated and lugging burdens that no longer need to be shouldered.
+I am autistic, disabled, gifted, queer, and agender/nonbinary.
+I am full of compassion and wonder for the earth, raccoons, and my fellow humans alike. <3 I enjoy working with clients looking to carve a confident, fulfilling path outside of neuro-normativity and all systems of oppression/control.
+Most of my clients are autistic, ADHD, PDA, disabled, and/or 2SLGBTQIA+, and I very much enjoy working with older adults and men.
+I see my clients as complex narrators of their unique stories, often wielding galactic inner landscapes that deserve to be celebrated and lugging burdens that no longer need to be shouldered.

 I use an eclectic, relational, trauma-informed approach, leaning on lived experience while incorporating parts work, somatic exploration, creative writing, and acceptance and commitment techniques.
-I am a published creative nonfiction and poetry writer and have found personal healing and empowerment through written expression, so I love to facilitate this type of self-expression within my approach if desired by a client.
-I highly value the therapeutic relationship as a co-creative, actively engaged process where I walk alongside a client as they find their truth and power.
+I am a creative nonfiction and poetry writer and have found personal healing and empowerment through written expression, so I love to facilitate this type of self-expression within my approach if desired by a client.
+I highly value the therapeutic relationship and see it as a co-creative dance between two inherently valuable body-minds.
+I strive to meet each client wherever they are, with curiosity, accommodation, consent, gentleness, and respect.

 I am a PATH provider for Transgender folks who are uninsured or underinsured in and around the Mecklenburg County, NC area.
 See here for more info: https://charlottetranshealth.org/providing-access-to-trans-healthcare-path/